Get Ready to Read and Join Us for Discussion!

 A young girl wanders the streets of Vienna following the Great War.
 She does not speak.
 A neurologist concludes the girl has no exposure to language and writes her story for a medical journal, but gets a letter from a sanitarium patient who says he is wrong.
 The writer is the young girls father and sends along a collection of 26 bedtime stories to tell her of the times in Vienna.

-Presenter is Theresa Houtman
+Presenter is Theresa H.

-Presenter is Judith Gropp
+Presenter is Keith J.

 Meeting in person in the UUCM Channing Room